Tickets

 Popular

-Second level with stairs and summit option
+Second floor with stairs and option to the top

-From 39 per person
+From €34 per person

 2 – 2,5 hours